The feminist squat in Brazil run by women

 Home to nearly 20 million people, it’s estimated nearly 1 million people need homes.

-Women are particularly vulnerable to this housing shortage, but one squat on the outskirts of Sao Paulo has tried to address that by creating a feminist community.
+Women are particularly vulnerable to this housing shortage, but one squat on the outskirts of São Paulo has tried to address that by creating a feminist community.

 Video produced by Katy Watson and Anna J Kaiser.
 Filmed and edited by Moises Zeferino.